We live in an extraordinary time where one of the only certainties we are offered is uncertainty.

 Do you understand letters of intent and due diligence?

 Ah, the legal stuff.
-The first thing that happens in the sale process is the buyer will give you a letter of intent (LOI).
-This outlines the conditions under which they will make an offer on your business and says that they will make an offer provided everything you have told them checks out.
+The first step in the sale process is that the buyer will provide you with a letter of intent (LOI).
+This outlines the conditions under which they will make an offer on your business and states that they will make an offer, provided that everything you have told them checks out.

 After the LOI, the buyer will perform due diligence.
 All the scrutiny we mentioned above will start here.
-They will look at you, your finances, your business finances, your taxes, and every aspect of your business, including making sure you are not involved in any lawsuits or other legal action.
+They will review your finances, business finances, taxes, and every aspect of your business, including verifying that you are not involved in any lawsuits or other legal actions.

 This process will take the longest of any process in the sale, and the more organized you are with your data and facts already, the faster the process will go.
-Your business broker will stick with you through this whole process and is often a great help in getting the right information to the right person at the right time.
+Your business broker will accompany you throughout this entire process and often provides valuable assistance in delivering the correct information to the right person at the right time.

 Does the buyer offer continuity for your team?

 What about your current employees?
 Does the buyer offer continuity of employment to them, or will some of them be laid off or replaced?
-This is a good question, especially in the case of a merger type of deal.
+This is a good question, especially in the case of a merger-type deal.

-You also need to ask yourself when and how you will share with your employees that the business is for sale.
+You also need to consider when and how you will inform your employees that the business is for sale.
 This can be very delicate, as you don’t want the sale to affect customer or client relations or even your relationship with vendors.

 What about deferred payments or owner financing?

-Even if your buyer has financing and cash, sometimes to close a deal you will have to offer some owner financing.
-You may even have to defer some payments or have some payment based on the continued performance and growth of the business.
+Even if your buyer has financing and cash, sometimes to close a deal, you will have to offer some owner financing.
+You may even need to defer some payments or base others on the continued performance and growth of the business.

-This can be an obstacle to the sale, and it’s best if you have considered these things and discussed them with your business broker and others before you decide on selling your California business now.
+This can be an obstacle to the sale, and it’s best if you have considered these things and discussed them with your business broker and others before you decide to sell your California business now.

 What does the transition look like when selling your California business?

 How long will you stay on after the sale of your business?
-How will you help your employees and customers transition to the new owner?
+How will you assist your employees and customers in transitioning to the new owner?
 Depending on your business, you may have to stay on for some time.

-That means planning your full retirement or year-long vacation (when we can take those again) may have to wait a little while after your closing date.
+That means planning your full retirement or year-long vacation (when we can retake those) may have to wait a little while after your closing date.

-What are some common things that come up in late negotiations?
+What are some everyday things that come up in late negotiations?

 You can’t think of everything at the beginning of the process of selling your California business.
-Here are some things that come up later on in negotiations.
+Here are some potential issues that may arise during negotiations.

 - Guaranteed Net worth of the entity that is the buyer.